Hacker0x01/docs.hackerone.com/docs/programs/user-management.md

 5. Click on "Update User" to save your changes

 ### Updating access for existing users
+1. Go the <b>Organization Settings > User Management</b>
+2. Find the user that you want to update
+3. Click the pencil on the right to go into edit mode
+4. Check/uncheck the boxes for the programs where you want to update the access or permissions.
+5. Click on "Update User" to save your changes

 ### Removing a user from the organization